OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-46.md

 # Isaiah Chapter 46

 ## Isaiah 46:1
-Bel has bowed down, Nebo stoops over;
-Their images are consigned to the animals and the cattle.
-The things that you carry are burdensome,
-A load for the weary animal.
+Bel bows down, Nebo stoops over; their idols are carried by beasts and cattle.
+The images that you carry are burdensome, a load for the weary.

 ## Isaiah 46:2
-They stooped over, they have bowed down together;
-They could not rescue the burden,
-But have themselves gone into captivity.
+They stoop and bow down together; they cannot rescue the burden, and they themselves go into captivity.

 ## Isaiah 46:3
-Listen to Me, house of Jacob,
-And all the remnant of the house of Israel,
-You who have been carried by Me from birth
-And have been carried from the womb;
+“Listen to me, house of Jacob, all the remnant of the people of Israel, you who have been upheld by me since birth and carried from the womb.

 ## Isaiah 46:4
-Even to your old age I will be the same,
-And even to your graying years I will carry you!
-I have done it, and I will bear you;
-I will carry you and I will save you.
+Even to your old age and grey hairs I will be the same; I am he who will carry you.
+I have made you and I will bear you; I will carry and save you.

 ## Isaiah 46:5
-To whom would you liken Me
-And make Me equal, and compare Me,
-That we would be alike?
+“To whom will you liken me or make me equal?
+To whom will you compare me that we may be alike?

 ## Isaiah 46:6
-Those who lavish gold from the bag
-And weigh silver on the scale,
-Hire a goldsmith, and he makes it into a god;
-They bow down, they also worship it.
+Some pour out gold from their bags and weigh out silver on the scales; they hire a goldsmith to make it into a god, and they bow down and worship it.

 ## Isaiah 46:7
-They lift it on the shoulder, carry it,
-And set it in its place, and it stands there.
-It does not move from its place.
-Though one may shout to it, it cannot answer;
-It cannot save him from his distress.
+They lift it to their shoulders and carry it; they set it in its place, and there it stands.
+It cannot move from its spot.
+Though one cries out to it, it cannot answer; it cannot save them from their distress.

 ## Isaiah 46:8
-Remember this, and be assured;
-Recall it to mind, you wrongdoers.
+“Remember this, keep it in mind; take it to heart, you wrongdoers.

 ## Isaiah 46:9
-Remember the former things long past,
-For I am God, and there is no other;
-I am God, and there is no one like Me,
+Remember the former things, those of long ago; for I am God, and there is no other; I am God, and there is none like me.

 ## Isaiah 46:10
-Declaring the end from the beginning,
-And from ancient times things which have not been done,
-Saying, ‘My plan will be established,
-And I will accomplish all My good pleasure’;
+I declare the end from the beginning, from ancient times what is still to come.
+I say, ‘My purpose will stand, and I will accomplish all that I please.’

 ## Isaiah 46:11
-Calling a bird of prey from the east,
-The man of My purpose from a distant country.
-Truly I have spoken; truly I will bring it to pass.
-I have planned it, I will certainly do it.
+Calling a bird of prey from the east, a man for my purpose from a distant land.
+What I have spoken, I will bring about; what I have planned, I will certainly do.

 ## Isaiah 46:12
-Listen to Me, you stubborn-minded,
-Who are far from righteousness.
+“Listen to me, you stubborn-hearted, you who are far from righteousness.

 ## Isaiah 46:13
-I bring near My righteousness, it is not far off;
-And My salvation will not delay.
-And I will grant salvation in Zion,
-And My glory for Israel.
+I am bringing my righteousness near, it is not far away; and my salvation will not delay.
+I will grant salvation to Zion, my glory to Israel.